Melissa K. Norris

 Why I Love Morel Mushroom Hunting

-Living off the land has been something my family has practiced for generations.
-Learning to forage morel mushrooms is one of those practices that has been handed down through the generations.
+Living off the land has been something my family has practiced for generations, even foraging for wild medicinal herbs.
+Learning to forage morel mushrooms is a practice that has been handed down through the generations.

 Hunting for morel mushrooms is one of our favorite springtime activities.
 Growing up, we didn’t take family vacations because my father worked all year long.
 However, we did go morel mushroom hunting.